 - This curriculum includes:

-- Resident training in diversity, inclusion and unconscious bias during intern orientation
+- Resident training in diversity, inclusion and unconscious bias during new resident orientation

 - Conferences that discuss health care disparities, the role of race in health, and discrimination in healthcare